theofanistzoumakas/Student-Restaurant-Application/README.md

    - Static

-     - Css-> styling pages
+     - Css-> styling pages.

-     - Js-> for dynamic UI
+     - Js-> for dynamic UI.

   - Templates

-     - Home -> Login and Sign up pages
+     - Home -> Login and Sign up pages.

-     - RestaurantAdmin-> Admin's pages
+     - RestaurantAdmin-> Admin's pages.

-     - RestaurantCustomer -> Customer pages
+     - RestaurantCustomer -> Customer pages.

   - (Some pages are common for admin and customers and they are on Templates folder)

 ## ❗Prerequisites
- - IntelliJ IDEA for the project
+ - IntelliJ IDEA for the project.
- - PgAdmin for the database
+ - PgAdmin for the database.
- - Internet connetion for UI (Bootstrap and Animate on Scroll Library)
+ - Internet connetion for UI (Bootstrap and Animate on Scroll Library).